Menu

 Q. How big of a hard drive will I need if I want a laptop that will last through college?

 A. The amount of storage you’ll need depends on the content you plan to store on your laptop.
-If you think you’ll only use it for writing papers, developing computer code, or streaming an occasional movie, a budget model with 16GB of storage would probably suffice.
-If you plan to store large files (movies, TV shows, personal videos) or you’re studying a field that requires lots of data storage (digital animation, film), get a laptop with as much storage as you can afford.
+If you think you’ll only use it to write papers, develop computer code or stream an occasional movie, a budget model with 256GB of storage would probably suffice.
+If you plan to store large files (movies, TV shows, personal videos) or you’re studying a field that requires lots of data storage, get a laptop with as much storage as you can afford.

 Q. Should I get an external hard drive to back up my laptop?